Boris Lambert: Club career

 Lambert was first featured in Eupen's senior squad in 2018, but did not make any appearances between 2018 and 2021.
 Lambert made his Belgian First Division A debut for Eupen on 25 July 2021 in a game against Club Brugge.
 He scored his first goal against Sint-Truiden on 14 August 2021.

+On 29 August 2024, Lambert signed a four-year contract with Willem II in the Netherlands.